krtek4/presentations/functionnal_php/blog.md

 Functional programing is not necessarily this difficult thing we are something lead to believe it is.
-You don't need to learn a brand new language to start applying the principle in your daily work, you can even start with tiny little steps and take your time to build up your expertise !
+You don't need to learn a brand new language to start applying the principle in your daily work, you can even start with tiny little steps and take your time to build up your expertise!

-In most of the case, having a "functional mindset" makes your code easier to reason with and automatically promotes common best practices like "Single Responsibility Principle" and "Reusability".
-You even have a total absence of side effect for free if you write pure functions !
+In most cases, having a "functional mindset" makes your code easier to reason with and automatically promotes common best practices like "Single Responsibility Principle" and "Reusability".
+You even have a total absence of side effect for free if you write pure functions!

 Someone once said *Functional languages enforce what is simply "good code" in other languages.*

 Also, learning different ways to do things can only open your mind and make you a better developer.

-This is why I encourage you to try techniques discussed in this post and why not take the more radical decision to try one of those obscure pure functional language that some bearded guy are talking about in conferences.
-I can't promise you that you will fall in love and don't come back to PHP, but I am sure that you will learn a lot in the process !
+This is why I encourage you to try techniques discussed in this post and why not take the more radical decision to try one of those obscure pure functional languages that some bearded guy are talking about in conferences.
+I can't promise you that you will fall in love and don't come back to PHP, but I am sure that you will learn a lot in the process!

 If I could only say one last thing, it would be : "Always strive to learn new things and don't stay in your comfort zone".